Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 The Best Features for Logistic Regression are :  {'C': 10.0, 'penalty': 'l1'}
 ```

-The best parameter search gives me the C value of 10 and l1 regularization as the best combination.
+The best parameter search gives the C value of 10 and l1 regularization as the best combination.
 It seems the model needs to remove couple of features that is why l1 regularization has been chosen over l2.
 The training the model using these best parameters :

 ```
 model_lr_best=LogisticRegression(C=10, penalty='l1')